 The Scripture emphatically reveals that nothing good dwells in the flesh but evil.
-The flesh is the seat of Sin where it dwells, rules and operates from.
-The flesh is therefore an embodiment of Sin.
+The flesh is the seat of Sin where it resides, rules, and operates from.
+The flesh is, therefore, an embodiment of Sin.

-It is the Sin dwelling in your flesh that is responsible for your inability to do or practice the good you want to do.
+It is a Sin dwelling in your flesh responsible for your inability to do or practice the good you want to do.
 The indwelling Sin is also the force that incites you to do or practice the evil you hate to do.

 Paul aptly explains this truth in his epistle.

 Romans 7:18-20 – NKJV